 The bill amends Section 22-24-5 of the New Mexico Statutes to decrease the millage rate required for school districts with insufficient bonding capacity from ten dollars ($10.00) to eight dollars ($8.00) on each one thousand dollars ($1,000) of taxable value.
-This change aims to provide greater access to funding for school districts that struggle to meet the financial requirements for public school capital outlay projects.
-The bill also outlines various criteria for grant assistance, including the eligibility of all school districts to apply for funding regardless of their indebtedness and the establishment of priorities based on statewide adequacy standards.
+This change aims to provide greater financial flexibility for school districts that struggle to meet local funding requirements for public school capital outlay projects.
+The bill also outlines the criteria for grant assistance from the fund, ensuring that all school districts, regardless of their indebtedness, are eligible to apply for funding.

 Statutes affected: introduced version: 22-24-5